John Downes (naval officer): Sumatran Expedition

-First Sumatran Expedition

 The ship arrived at Quallah Battoo on February 5, 1832.
 Although Downes was told to attempt to negotiate first, he relied on the advice of a native who seemed to be friendly and who advised that the local chieftain was unlikely to negotiate "except with a very sharp knife on his gullet."
 Early on February 7, Downes sent a detachment of marines and three detachments of seamen (a total of 282 men) with orders to take four Malay forts along the coast.
 They divided into three parties, attacked the forts in a combination of hand-to-hand combat and bombardment from the ship's 30-pound cannons.
 In five hours, the forts were taken, reportedly with all 150 of the defenders, including the local chieftain, fighting to the death.
 On February 9, the ship bombarded the village itself, which caught on fire.
 The action resulted in another 300 dead.

-Return voyage
+Circumnavigation

 The Potomac then proceeded around the world, becoming the second U.S. naval vessel (after the Vincennes under Commander William B. Finch) to circumnavigate the globe.
 The ship was also the first to host sitting royalty – the king and queen of the Hawaiian Islands.

 When Downes arrived at Valparaíso, Chile, Jeremiah N. Reynolds, an American explorer and author, joined the expedition as the commodore's private secretary for the trip and wrote a book about the experience, Voyage of the United States Frigate Potomac.
 Downes' sea service terminated with this cruise.